A selection of key work, sorted chronologically and (generally) searchable by topic.

 When it came to airport security, the federal government repeatedly placed politics and profits above the public’s safety.

-Journalist, Interrupted (Journal of Michigan Fellows, Winter 2001)
+Journalist, Interrupted (Journal of Michigan Fellows, December 2001)

 “I Had an Abortion When I Was Six Months Pregnant” (Glamour, October 2001)